Valionas/Event-Organizer-JavaScript-SPA/EventOrganizer(By Valentin Kolev)/README.txt

 	2) SweetAlert - customized alert functionality
 	3) AnimateCSS - useful and free animation functionality

-I've used live-server to test and capture the different outcomes in imageShowCase folder.
 I've written comments on most parts of my JavaScript code to ensure that it is understandable.